availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 Why?

 1. AVAIL will need to restart that DamaController process to deploy updates.
+1. The TaskController will need to be a Service in the DamaController.
-2. Some AVAIL tasks can take multiple days to complete.
+1. Some AVAIL tasks can take multiple days to complete.

 If all worker processes are attached to the DamaController process, they will need to be killed to restart the DamaController.
-In some cases, all work would be lost.

 On the otherhand, if we must wait until all long-running tasks complete before deploying new DamaController code, delivery of new DamaSources or DamaViews must be scheduled in between long-running Tasks.

 If DamaTask processes run independently of the DamaController process, the DamaController can be restarted without killing the task processes.

+Therefore, to allow long-running tasks to continue across DamaController restarts, we use [execa](https://github.com/sindresorhus/execa) to run tasks in detached processes.

 #### pg-boss does not provide a public interface for tasks to self-report their status

-The problem that pg-boss' design creates is that out-of-the-box it would not be robust across DamaTaskController server restarts.
-The public interface that pg-boss provides to keep track of a task's status requires the process in which pg-boss started the task to outlive the task's process.
+The public interface that pg-boss provides to keep track of a task's status requires the process in which pg-boss started the task to outlive the task.

+pg-boss keeps track of task status via the handler function that starts a task.
+There is no public interface for tasks to self-report their status.

+The problem this design creates is that out-of-the-box pg-boss is not robust across parent process restarts.
+If we restart the DamaController to deploy new code, pg-boss handler functions will lose track of the tasks they are monitoring.

 More specifically, pg-boss' public interface uses an async [handler](https://github.com/timgit/pg-boss/blob/HEAD/docs/readme.md#workname--options-handler)